4/17/07 Etruscan Phrases showing Etruscan conjugation and declension patterns and vocabulary. Translation of short inscriptions.

 PN-2 TAMERA [Translation: name, Tamera?]

-PN-3 TESARE ....[Translation: to weave, compose (L. texo-texere; It. tesere; Fr. tisser)]
+PN-3 TESARE ....[Translation: to weave, compose (L. texo-texere; It. tesere; Fr. tisser)] (rest unreadable)

-Script PO, Tomba Scudi, Tarquinia
+Script PO, (Left) Tomba Scudi, Tarquinia

 PO-1 _N:

-SILAR: AM CA: MECH (ME) Le: RASNA V(S) [Translation: behold (L. en) to be silent (L. sileo-ere-ui; It. silenzio, silence; Fr. silence, silence); I love, like (L. amo-are) by which way, where, whereby, as far as (L. qua); me, with me, to me (It. mecco) there (Fr. le, la); the Etruscan (Etr.
+SILAR: AM CE: MECH (ME) Le: RASNA V(S) [Translation: behold (L. en) to be silent (L. sileo-ere-ui; It. silenzio, silence; Fr. silence, silence); I love, like (L. amo-are) to us (It. ce); me, with me, to me (It. mecco) there (Fr. le, la); the Etruscan (Etr.
 Rasna) bone or mouth (L. os, oris, mouth; os, ossis, bone; It. osso, bone; Fr. os, bone);

-PO-14 VRINAI (8RINAI) [Translation: Brinai, name]
+PO-14 BRINAI (8RINAI) [Translation: Brinai, name]

 Notes: